FAIRmat-NFDI/nomad-distro-dev/README.md

 - Better editor support: Improved autocompletion and refactoring.
 - Consistent tooling: Shared linting, testing, and formatting.

-Below are instructions for how to create a dev env for developing NOMAD and nomad plugins.
+Below are instructions for how to create a dev environment for developing [nomad-lab](https://gitlab.mpcdf.mpg.de/nomad-lab) and its plugins.

 ## Basic infra